nickatirwin/PlantHGT-Review/README.md

 #### Fridrich, A. &amp; Irwin, N. A. T. 2025.
 Cross-kingdom gene transfer as a driver of land plant evolution.

 ## Methods
-We aimed approximate the proportion of the plant genes which trace their ancestry to prokaryotic sources since the streptophyte ancestor.
-To do this, we blasted each gene from a series of representative plant genomes against the NCBI non-redundant database, excluded streptophtye hits, and classified the origin of the gene based on the majority rule taxonomy of the top 25 hits.
+We aimed to approximate the proportion of plant genes which trace their ancestry to prokaryotic sources since the last common streptophyte ancestor.
+To do this, we blasted each protein from a series of representative plant genomes against the NCBI non-redundant database, excluded streptophtye hits, and classified the origin of the gene based on the majority rule taxonomy of the top 25 hits.
+Only a single protein was taken per gene from each species.

 #### 0. Requirements
 Install dependencies with conda: